-The NPPF states that local planning authorities should plan for a mix of housing based on current and future demographic trends; and identify the size of housing that is required, reflecting local need.
-The housing stock in the New Forest National Park as a whole should provide a range of accommodation types, sizes and tenures to meet the needs of local communities.
-The Local Plan necessarily focuses on new development, which will make up a small proportion of the National Park's housing stock by 2036.
-Policy SP21 aims to ensure that, in terms of size, type and tenure, new housing permitted within the National Park will result in a better mix of dwellings across the National Park and a focus on meeting the identified local needs.
+housing delivered addresses the identified local housing needs as much as possible.
+The NPPF states that local planning This approach is adopted within other authorities should plan for a mix of English national parks in response to the housing based on current and future finite land resource for new development demographic trends; and identify the size and the need to target new development of housing that is required, reflecting local towards meeting the identified local need.
+The housing stock in the New Forest housing needs.
+The Government's National Park as a whole should provide Technical housing standards - nationally a range of accommodation types, sizes prescribed space standard (2015) confirms and tenures to meet the needs of local that 100 square metres equates to a 3-bed communities.
+The Local Plan necessarily dwelling. focuses on new development, which will make up a small proportion of the Policy SP21: The size of new National Park's housing stock by 2036.
+Policy SP21 aims to ensure that, in terms dwellings